 - A nest egg helps you reach your financial goals at a faster rate.

 - A nest egg opens up more options for you in your life.

 - A nest egg maybe even help you retire earlier than most.

 I found this great explanation of a nest egg over on Investopedia:

 “A nest egg is a substantial sum of money or other assets that have been saved or invested for a specific purpose.
-Such assets are generally earmarked for longer-term objectives, the most common being retirement, buying a home and education.”
+Such assets are generally earmarked for longer-term objectives, the most common being retirement, buying a home and education.”—Investopedia

 If you have been following popular online influencers, chances are you have heard about the “side hustle” movement.
 Everyone is talking about the pain of being financially dependent on a single income.
-For this reason, a wave is sweeping the internet and it is driven by important goals, such as:

 - Personal desire to share something important and interesting with the world.